getItemFromBlock/AM64DS_DeSmuME/PATCHES.md

 You can identify the revision of a ROM file with a hex editor.
 The byte at address `0x1E` is `00` for [revision 0](#american-release-revision-0) and `01` for [revision 1](#american-release-revision-1).

-If you still are unsure, you can use the following code, which will detect your game revision and apply the right patch:
+If you still are unsure, you can use the following cheat code, which will detect your game revision and apply the right patch:

 ```
 823FFE1E 00000000